PrivacyLx/website/content/events/privacy-cafe.en.md

 You may contact one of the organizers at francisco.core [at] protonmail.com

 #### Image and concept credit
-Credits tp [bits of freedom](https://bof.nl) for the privacy cafe concept and logo
+Credits to [bits of freedom](https://bof.nl) for the privacy cafe concept and logo